FAQ's

 Is counselling confidential?

 Confidentiality is a fundamental part of counselling and is essential in creating a safe and trusting space.
 What you share in sessions stays between us.
 There are, however, limits to confidentiality.
-These include situations where there is a serious risk of harm to you or others, where disclosure is required by The Court of Law, or where concerns relate to terrorism, money laundering, or drug trafficking.
+These include situations where there is a serious risk of harm to you or others, in which case I will endeavor to discuss this with you first, where disclosure is required by The Court of Law or where concerns relate to terrorism, money laundering or drug trafficking.

 How many sessions will I need?